GalihDJ/Yummy-Corp-Machine-Learning/README.md

 # Yummy-Corp-Machine-Learning
 Yummy Corp Data Engineer Training Materials

 This repository is made for Yummy Corp Data Engineer Trainee program.
-This training materials consist of:
+This machine learning training materials consist of:
 - Introduction to Pandas Library
 - Introduction to NumPy
 - Data Plotting and Visualization Using Matplotlib